Sponsor our work.

 Hello, my name is Monica.
 I was born and raised in Tucson, Arizona and I am a native Spanish speaker.
 I completed my undergraduate career at the University of Arizona and studied Psychology and Pre-Law.
 There, I took a course in Forensic Psychology that ultimately changed my life.
 Part of this course highlighted the many errors inherent in eyewitness testimony and the countless wrongful convictions that followed.
 I was deeply moved to learn the stories of the victims who were incarcerated for a crime they did not commit.
 I cannot think of a greater injustice than this.
 I knew then that I wanted to attend law school to become a voice for the voiceless.
 After graduating, I worked as a Paralegal and assisted injured workers with their Worker’s Compensation and Social Security claims.
 Two years later, I committed to further my legal career and I enrolled at California Western.
 I learned about the California Innocence Project and immediately knew this was my chance to advocate for the voiceless.
 I am incredibly blessed to work for this tremendous program and to fight for those who have had their freedom stripped from them.

 Hello, My name is Courtney.
-I am 23 years old, born in raised in the Chicagoland area.
+I am 23 years old, born and raised in the Chicagoland area.
 Before coming to California Western, I earned my undergraduate degree from the University of California – Santa Barbara.
 There, I studied Political Science with an emphasis on American Politics.
 Most recently, I served as a law clerk for the Riverside County Public Defender’s Office in Murrieta, California.
 I currently work as the President of the Student Animal Legal Defense Fund, an Honors Instructor for Legal Skills and a mom to my three dogs & one cat.
 I feel very honored to be working as a clinical intern for the California Innocence Project this year.
 I was raised to stand up for people who everyone else has turned their backs on.
 This is exactly what CIP does.
 This program gives people a second chance at life.

 Like most, my childhood was one of limitless idealism.
 Even at a very young age, I loved learning about the legal system.
 I had this grandiose idea I could single-handedly change the world through practicing law.
 After a series of life altering events, I lost the youthful idealism and I viewed idealism as a luxury, a fantasy for the naïve, which was inapplicable in the real world.
 My life’s direction turned from law and I obtained a Masters Degree in Political Science.
 I then volunteered for AmeriCorps and worked with at-risk youth in Los Angeles.
 From there, I worked as a grant writer and mentor program manager for a non-profit assisting probation and foster youth.
 I found myself acting as an advocate for minors.
 After a few years, my idealism returned.
 However, it was no longer the saccharine, naïve idealism of my youth, but one forged in the face of adversity.
 This neo-idealism was rooted in the experience that one does not have to single-handedly change the world, merely the life of another, to have a meaningful impact.
 This is how I ended up at CIP.
 I want to advocate for those who have been wrongfully convicted and help them get their lives back, one client at a time.